 Absolutely!
 Certain buildings have restrictions about where you can take photos, but most buildings allow you to take all the photos you’d like, and (of course) provide fantastic photo opportunities.
 The only exception to this rule is our “Look Up, Look Down” route offered on weekdays.
 Since we go inside a government building on this route on weekdays, you are NOT allowed to bring cameras or weapons of any kind inside this building.
 Camera phones are okay.

 What about bad weather?

-There are no refunds for adverse weather situations as we conduct tours rain or shine.
+There are no refunds for customer cancellation due to adverse weather situations as we generally conduct tours rain or shine.
 Please check the weather forecast for the possibility of adverse conditions (rain, cold, etc.) and prepare as appropriate.
-If extreme inclement weather forces the cancellation of a tour already scheduled or already started, re-scheduling of the tour will be arranged.
+If extreme inclement weather forces the cancellation of a tour already scheduled or already started, re-scheduling or refund of the tour will be arranged.

 Is tipping permitted?

 Tipping is encouraged but never expected.
 The tour guide is rendering you a service, and as such, a tip is appreciated if you feel the guide has done a good job.
 In the service industry, the customary tipping amount is 15-20% of the tour price (for reference, usually $5 to $10/person).